 Canonical recently released their latest long-term support (LTS) version of Ubuntu with Ubuntu 22.04 codenamed Jammy Jellyfish.
 Ubuntu ships an LTS release every two years in April and supports them for a full five years (instead of the usual 18-month support cycles).
 This extended support cycle makes LTS releases ideal for servers.
 What exactly is new in Ubuntu 22.04, though?
 There are plenty of articles showing the latest logos, desktop backgrounds, and display drivers, but nothing that really informs sysadmins.

-At Mondoo, we’re working to bring security to DevOps teams so that everyone can be part of building and maintaining secure systems.
 Part of security is understanding the impact new technologies have on safeguarding your infrastructure.
 To help, we’re going to dive deep into some of the great new security features you’ll find when upgrading your systems from Ubuntu 20.04 to 22.04.
 We’ll also show how you can quickly and easily scan your new system with Mondoo to identify even more opportunities to secure your infrastructure.

 It’s only appropriate to start with every sysadmin’s favorite command: